UK inheritance tax for expats

 Your liability for UK IHT depends on just two things:

-If you or your father were born or raised in Britain, you are likely to be deemed domiciled in Britain.
+If you or your father were born or raised in Britain, you're likely to be deemed domiciled in Britain.

-Your worldwide estate may be at risk of IHT.
+Your worldwide estate is at risk of IHT.

-From last month, a higher threshold - including a family home allowance - is being phased in.
+A new higher threshold - including a family home allowance - has begun being phased in.

 This will be worth an extra £100,000 per estate in 2017-18 – rising to £175,000 by 2020.

 This could help you pass your family home to your children free from inheritance tax.

 But, if your estate is worth more than £2M, you start to lose this new tax relief at a rate of £1 for every £2 that you're over the limit.

 So, from 2020, when the full allowance is in place, if your estate is over £2.35m (£2.7m for couples) it will lose all the new home allowance relief.